MehdiMahmoodi/Github_StepByStep/README.md

 4-  Install sublimetext in your computer (It is the free software, just search the name and install it)

-5-  6-	Write your README markdown on sublime and save it on the repo address in your local computer as README.md (all caps lock) [Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Cloning/img2.png)
+5-  6-	Write your README markdown on sublime and save it on the repo address in your local computer as README.md (All Uppercase) [Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Cloning/img2.png)

 ### Staging: Wrap your file and prepare it for committing